LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Locations/Senithar/Brokvar/City Districts/Commerce Quarter/The Curall.md

-A small medical store ran by the herbalist and alchemist [[Jarae of Luthbra]].
+A small medical store ran by the herbalist and alchemist [[Jarae of Luthbarra]].